How I love Caviar, it is most delicious but as we all know it can be quite expensive.

 1/2 cup of whole green stuffed olives (strain off liquid and cut them in half)

-1/2 cup of whole black olives (strain off liquid and cut them in half)
+1/2 cup of whole black olives (strain off the liquid and cut them in half)

 1/2 small/tiny green chili or 1/2 red chili (strained and diced)